Mayo GAA

 The Mayo County Board of the Gaelic Athletic Association (GAA) (Cumann Luthchleas Gael Coiste Maigh Eo) or Mayo GAA is one of the 32 county boards of the GAA in Ireland, and is responsible for Gaelic games in County Mayo and the Mayo county teams.

 The county football team was the second from the province of Connacht to win an All-Ireland Senior Football Championship (SFC), following Galway, but the first to appear in the final.
 Mayo play in the Connacht Senior Football Championship.
-The team has won three All-Ireland Senior Football Championships; 1936, 1950, 1951 and has acquired a long-term record for reaching eleven All-Ireland SFC finals only to fall at the ultimate hurdle in 1989, 1996, 1997, 2004, 2006, 2012, 2013, 2016, 2017, 2020 and 2021.
+The team has won three All-Ireland Senior Football Championship titles: 1936, 1950, 1951, and has acquired a long-term record for reaching eleven All-Ireland SFC finals only to fall at the ultimate hurdle in 1989, 1996, 1997, 2004, 2006, 2012, 2013, 2016, 2017, 2020 and 2021.
 Mayo has won the greatest number of National Football League titles consecutively (six, from 1934 to 1939).
 Mayo was the longest serving team in Division 1 of the National Football League when relegated in 2020, having played there since 1997.
 In 2021, Mayo gained promotion, at the first attempt, back to Division 1 of the National League.

 Governance

 Hurling in Mayo is administered by the Mayo GAA Hurling Committee, which is a sub-committee of the Mayo GAA County Board.

+The County Board's various financial problems have received extensive media coverage, as well as attention from Revenue, with GAA president Jarlath Burns attending a special meeting on the matter in May 2025.

+The County Board received widespread criticism for the manner in which it sacked Kevin McStay in June 2025.
+Notable critics included RTÉ presenter Des Cahill, as well as former Mayo players Rob Hennelly and Lee Keegan.